Hexworks/zircon/README.md

 ### Text graphics

 You can create [TextGraphics] objects by calling `newTextGraphics()` on a [Terminal] instance.
-A [TextGraphics] is basically a group of text characters which form a quasi-graphical object (like a panel or a simple rectangle).
+A [TextGraphics] is basically a group of title characters which form a quasi-graphical object (like a panel or a simple rectangle).
 A [TextGraphics] object is always backed by a [Terminal].
 Drawing operations like `createLine(TerminalPosition fromPoint, TerminalPosition toPoint, Char character)` will result in them displayed on your screen.
 A [TextImage] on an other hand is an in-memory group of characters.
 You